Tools and Resources for Beginner Disability Resource Coordinators (DRCs)

 - DEI Orientation Series: The Role of the DRC

-This archived webinar series introduces DRCs to their role; and their role related to the Ticket to Work Program and operating as workforce ENs; supporting the AJCs in implementing WIOA with a focus on serving job seekers with disabilities; and Asset Development and how it ties into WIOA.
+Introduces DRCs to their role; and their role related to the Ticket to Work Program and operating as workforce ENs; supporting AJCs in implementing WIOA with a focus on serving job seekers with disabilities; and Asset Development and how it ties into WIOA.

 DEI Assessment Tools

-These tools are part of an overall strategy to support project implementation through both standardized and a grantee centered approach to help define the needs and level of targeted and tailored TA for each project.
+Part of an overall strategy to support project implementation through a standardized and grantee centered approach to help define the needs and level of targeted TA for each project.
 Below is a description of these tools, which your state leadership and TA Liaison will be sharing with you.

 - DEI Local Level Training and TA Needs Tool

-This self-identification tool, tailored by population focus, will help determine training and TA needs of individual DRCs and other DEI-funded local level project staff.
+This self-identification tool, tailored by population focus, will help determine TA needs of DRCs and other DEI-funded local level project staff.

 - DEI Benchmarks and Outcome Indicators Worksheet

 A developmental tool to assess implementation status and to identify priorities for ongoing development.
 Number 8 under “Related Content” provides a link to a copy of the tool and a webinar archive that provides an overview of its purpose and use.

 - Career Pathways Readiness Assessment and Action Planning Tools

 Assess the status of relationships with career pathways partners, training providers, businesses and high-growth industries, to prioritize the current areas of focus, and develop an action plan to strengthen those areas with the greatest need.